fizban99/microbit_ssd1306/README.rst

 create_stamp(img)
 +++++++++++++++++

 Creates a stamp from an Image object.
 A stamp is just a set of bytes that will be used to print the image on the OLED display.
 The function transforms any led value different than 0 to 1.
-This is used in combination of **draw_stamp**
+A stamp is defined with 5 columns of 8 pixels each, so a stamp occupies 5 bytes of memory and can also be defined as a bytearray of 5 bytes.
+If the stamp has been created from an Image, the stamp will be created centering the image.
+This command is used in combination of **draw_stamp**

 draw_stamp(x, y, stamp, color, draw=1)